 Mr. Jayaram currently a patient of CKD is just 14 years and is a student of class 10.
 His father deserted him after knowing his condition.
 He is being looked after by mother who is domestic help earning around Rs 4,000 per month.
 Occasionally he gets support from his friends and relatives.

-TANKER Foundation in coordination with Rotary Club of Ambattur is conducting an exclusive clinic on every Saturday from 2 PM to 3 PM at Ambattur Rotary Hospital.
+TANKER Foundation in coordination with Rotary Club of Ambattur is conducting an exclusive clinic on every weekdays from 10 PM to 3 PM at Ambattur Rotary Hospital.

 Mrs. MalathiVenkatesan Endowment Fund for education for TANKER patients children.
 Mr. S. V. Venkatesan distributed Rs.
 1 Lakh to the families.